Continue reading to find out all about hunting in Zimbabwe.

 Americans must purchase a tourist visa to enter the country, but that can be done at the airport or border crossing point and only costs $30.
 A couple of days after we entered the country, a couple of Zimbabwe Customs Police visited us at the hunting concession.
 They wanted to see our visa receipts because someone had stolen some money from the border crossing point and they were trying to determine how many visas were purchased that day.
 The police were polite and gave us no problems, but the fact that someone was able to steal a significant amount of money from a very large border crossing point illustrated the amount of decay that many of the government institutions in Zimbabwe have suffered in recent years.

 Even with all of the political turmoil in the country, Zimbabwe remains a popular destination for hunters from all over the world.
-One of the main attractions in Zimbabwe for hunters is the large populations of dangerous game such as buffalo, elephant, leopard, lion, hippo, and crocodile that are available for hunting at sensible prices.
+One of the main attractions in Zimbabwe for hunters is the large populations of dangerous game such as cape buffalo, elephant, leopard, lion, hippo, and crocodile that are available for hunting at sensible prices.
 While I would not say that my hunt there was cheap, I do think that the price I paid was less than what I would have paid for the same hunt in South Africa or Tanzania.
 In addition to dangerous game, one can hunt a wide variety of plains game including sable, roan, wildebeest, eland, kudu, nyala, waterbuck, zebra, impala, tsessebe, duiker, warthog and bushbuck.

 Trophy Hunting in Zimbabwe